Constraints on Axion-Like Particles with the Silicon Detector at a Nuclear Reactor: Introduction

-Nuclear reactors provide a critical experimental platform for studying neutrinos~\cite{FernandezMoroni:2014qlq,SBC:2021yal} , dark matter~\cite{Alfonso-Pita:2021ryw,CONNIE:2024off}, and other new physics phenomena~\cite{Arias-Aragon:2023ehh,TEXONO:2018nir,AristizabalSierra:2020rom,Mirzakhani:2025bqz}, due to the intense particle fluxes and favorable energy conditions.
-Specifically, reactors can efficiently produce ALPs through the Primakoff process, offering a source of sub-MeV relativistic ALPs.
-Experiments employing low-threshold solid-state detectors (e.g., Ge, Si, NaI) \cite{Dent:2019ueq,AristizabalSierra:2020rom,TEXONO:2006spf,NEON:2024kwv,Mirzakhani:2025bqz,Dai:2025kai} have been shown to be particularly sensitive to the reactor-produced ALPs.
-A promising detection channel in these detectors is plasmon excitation, a collective mode of electronic excitation in solid materials that has been investigated for the detection of relativistic dark matter particles~\cite{Gelmini:2020xir,Knapen:2021run,Hochberg:2021pkt,CONNIE:2024off,Liang:2024xcx,Guo:2024sqh,Sun:2025gyj,Hu:2025dsv}.
-In this work, we propose the detection of reactor-produced ALPs using silicon detectors by leveraging plasmon resonance in solid materials.
-Based on data from the Connie and Atucha-II experiments~\cite{CONNIE:2024off} by the Skipper-CCD sensors situated 30 m from the $3.95~\rm{GW_{th}}$ Angra 2 nuclear reactor and 12 m from the $2.175~\rm{GW_{th}}$ Atucha-II nuclear power plant, we present the 90\% confidence level (C.L.) upper limits on the ALP-photon coupling in the mass range of $0.1$ to $ 100$ keV with a total exposure of 18.4 and 82 g-days respectively.
-We also present sensitivity projections for the proposed Oscura experiment~\cite{Oscura:2022vmi}, assuming the detector is placed 10 m from a $4~\rm{GW_{th}}$ reactor with an exposure of 30 kg·year.
-The constraints from Connie and Atucha-II are weaker than the constraints from NEON due to their much lower exposures.
-We project that a Connie-like experiment with exposure comparable to NEON could exceed the sensitivity of NEON by about a factor of two, owing to plasmon enhancement in Skipper-CCD sensors.
+In this work, we propose the detection of reactor-produced ALPs using silicon Skipper-CCDs.
+We find that the absorption of a keV-scale relativistic ALP by target electrons can efficiently excite the plasmon resonance while emitting an additional MeV-scale energetic photon, in contrast to the dark matter scattering.
+However, unlike the photon produced via ALP absorption in target nucleus, which can be detected in Ge and NaI detectors~\cite{TEXONO:2006spf,NEON:2024kwv,Dai:2025kai}, this energetic photon escapes from the silicon without depositing energy due to the thinness of the Skipper-CCD sensors.
+Consequently, the plasmon resonance channel provides an effective and complementary probe for detecting ALPs in the eV-scale energy deposition.
+Based on data from the Connie and Atucha-II experiments~\cite{CONNIE:2024off} by the Skipper-CCD sensors situated 30 m from the $3.95~\rm{GW_{th}}$ Angra 2 nuclear reactor and 12 m from the $2.175~\rm{GW_{th}}$ Atucha-II nuclear power plant, respectively, with total exposures of 18.4~g·days and 82~g·days we present the 90\% confidence level (C.L.) upper limits on the ALP-photon coupling in the mass range of $0.1$-$ 100$ keV.
+Although the constraints from Connie and Atucha-II are weaker than those from NEON due to their much lower exposures. we project that a Connie-like experiment with exposure comparable to NEON could exceed the sensitivity of NEON by a factor of about 1.5, owing to plasmon enhancement in Skipper-CCDs.
 This demonstrates that plasmon resonances can significantly enhance sensitivity to light ALPs.
-Furthermore, the prospect for the Oscura experiments could go beyond the NEON constraint by one order of magnitude within the same mass range.
+Furthermore, we project that the vIOLETA experiment, with an exposure of 30 kg$\cdot$yr, can surpass the NEON constraint by a factor of three in the same mass range.